grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/selecting-ui-elements.md

 # Select UI elements

-This guide explains the role of selectors in Grafana end-to-end testing and how to use them with multiple versions of Grafana.
+This guide explains the role of selectors in Grafana end-to-end testing and how to use them to safely interact with UI elements across multiple versions of Grafana.

 ## Grafana end-to-end selectors